 I recommend considering purchasing this device versus bringing a bulky and heavy car seat on board the plane if you won’t necessarily be needing the car seat at your final destination.
 But even if you do, you can just check it in and conveniently take CARES with you in your carry on (it only weighs one pound).
 CARES is super easy to install and only takes a couple of minutes to do it.

-CARES is FAA certified for use on all U.S. registered airlines, but not all flight attendants may necessarily be familiar with the product or might possibly even question you about it.
+CARES is FAA certified for use on all U.S. registered airlines, but not all flight attendants are familiar with the product or they might even question you about it.
 In those instances just show them the “FAA approved” label affixed on the CARES’ red loop.
 Anticipating a worst case scenario, bring along a copy of the FAA certification documents.
 But to err on the side of caution, first and foremost, review the airline website to ensure that CARES can be used on the aircraft you’re flying on.

 The rules for use of the CARES system on international carriers is a different story and is quite iffy, so it’s imperative that you consult with them.
 You can find a list of countries that have certified CARES here.